 What we do

-We work to ensure Queensland’s children are empowered and respected and they have their rights upheld.
+We’re here to ensure Queensland’s children and young people are loved, respected and have their rights upheld.

 We influence systemic change by assessing the child protection system’s performance, collaborating for impact, and amplifying the voices of Queensland’s children and their families.
 We do this in six ways: